How much does it really cost to translate my website?

 1. Translating the content

 There’s no such thing as a multilingual website without the content, right?
-Choosing the right option for translation is critical to ensuring you stay on budget when working on your global expansion.
+Choosing the right option for translation is critical to ensuring you stay on budget when working on reaching your target audience

 There are four options to choose from: